pforret/wp_cleanup/README.md

 ## Test your site

-* https://sitecheck.sucuri.net/ (site keeps a cached version of your site, used a random parameter ?test=7763 afetr the URL to get a new scan)
+* https://sitecheck.sucuri.net/ (site keeps a cached version of your site, used a random parameter ?test=7763 after the URL to get a new scan)
 * http://www.unmaskparasites.com/
 * https://www.virustotal.com/gui/home/url